The following organisations have joined CIMU SEE:

 Macedonian Institute for Media (MIM) is a non-governmental, non-political and non-profit organisation founded by the Danish School of Journalism, USAID/IREX ProMedia and the Macedonian Press Centre.

-The Institute has gradually grown into a massive media platform in Macedonia whose professional network encompasses the bulk of the country’s media outlets.
+The Institute has gradually grown into a massive media platform in North Macedonia whose professional network encompasses the bulk of the country’s media outlets.

 MIM enables free and easy access to media literature, up-to-date resources for professional development and education, media research and analyses.
 It also provides opportunities for collaborative production.